DV

 What is the difference between QQQM and QYLD?

-QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth strategy, while QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach.
+QQQM (Invesco NASDAQ 100 ETF) tracks NASDAQ-100 Index with a growth approach, while QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach.
 They are issued by Invesco and Global X respectively.

 Can I hold both QQQM and QYLD?